116cs0223/portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/116cs0223/Tic-tac-toe-Using-ANN)

-The objective of this project is leverage the power of supervised machine learning capacity of Artificial Neural Network to gain human level intelligenece to solve real world problem.
+The objective of this project is to leverage the power of supervised machine learning capacity of Artificial Neural Network to gain human level intelligenece to solve real world problem.
 In this project, I have taken the popular yet realitvely simple game Tic-Tac-Toe which is typically played between 2 human players.
 In this game, we have planned